Study of Diagnostic Performance of [18F]CTT1057 in BCR (GuidePath)

 Detailed Description

-This is a prospective, open-label, multi center, single-arm Phase III study to evaluate the diagnostic performance of [18F]CTT1057 as a PET imaging agent for detection and localization of PSMA positive tumors in PCa patients diagnosed with biochemical recurrence (BCR) after initial definitive therapy with either radical prostatectomy (RP) or curative intent radiation therapy (RT), using a CTS as reference.
+This was a prospective, open-label, multi center, single-arm Phase III study to evaluate the diagnostic performance of [18F]CTT1057 as a PET imaging agent for detection and localization of PSMA positive tumors in PCa patients diagnosed with biochemical recurrence (BCR) after initial definitive therapy with either radical prostatectomy (RP) or curative intent radiation therapy (RT), using a CTS as reference.

 Study Type